Q: How much does a tiny house cost?

 Q: How do I heat and cool a tiny house?

-Most people use small propane heaters or electric space heaters if they have a utility grid connection.
+For heating, most people use small propane heaters or electric space heaters if they have a utility grid connection.
 There are many marine propane heaters on the market.
 Some people use wood stoves but they tend to overheat such small spaces.

 Q: How do I deal with waste water (grey water)?

 Many people setup their homes with grey water tanks like an RV but if you are living in one place setting up a grey water system seems ideal.
+If you have access to a sewer system and have the proper plumbing your waste water can go there just like a conventional home.

 Q: Can a family live in a tiny house?